 Science/Social Studies/Food for Life

 In every grade-level, students have opportunities to learn about the world around them in science class.
-PreK-2 use Core Knowledge, and grades 3 – 5 use FOSS Next Generation Science.
+PreK – 2 use Core Knowledge, and grades 3 – 5 use FOSS Next Generation Science.
 Students learn through hands-on experiments and projects.
+In grades 6-8, students cover a range of life, earth and physical science concepts using the IQWST Curriculum.

-At the elementary level, students also engage in social studies.
-Grades PreK-2 use Core Knowledge and grades 3-5 use Social Studies Alive!.
-This program leads right into the middle school History Alive! program.
+Students also engage in social studies.
+Grades PreK – 2 use Core Knowledge and grades 3 – 5 use Social Studies Alive!.
+Middle school grades 6-8 use History Alive!.

-In Food for Life, students learn about healthy eating and have an opportunity to taste new fruits, vegetable and dishes.
+In Food for Life, students learn about healthy eating and have an opportunity to taste new fruits, vegetables and dishes.
 Learning about the HHA garden is also part of the Food for Life curriculum.
 The garden allows the students hands-on opportunities to learn both about plant biology and nutrition.
+Food for Life began at HHA in 2004 and is based on the award-winning Food is Elementary curriculum developed by the Food Studies Institute.
+To learn more, please visit www.foodstudies.org

 Enrichment Classes

-Enrichment classes at HHA enhance the core curricular studies in the classroom through Art, Physical Education, Drama, Nature Exploration, Health and Wellness/Food for Life, Library, Computer Science/Technology Exploration, and World Language Exploration.
-Instrumental Music is provided through elective small group instruction with a part-time staff member.
-Music and movement is also provided through a part-time staff member who sees PreK-2 for about 25 minutes each week.
-HHA knows that a robust, holistic education must include an exploration of art, culture, language, literature, a passion for the environment, a comprehensive view of health and wellness and social and emotional learning.
-Enrichment classes are taught in seven-day phases and every student has a perspective period each day.
+Enrichment classes at HHA enhance the core curricular studies in the classroom through physical education, orchestra, band, art, library, computer science/language exploration, nutrition class, drama, music and health.
+Instrumental music is provided through elective small group instruction with a part-time staff member.
+HHA knows that a robust, holistic education must include an exploration of art, culture, language, literature, a comprehensive view of health and wellness and social and emotional learning.
+Enrichment classes are taught in seven-day phases and every student has an enrichment period each day.